joone/joone.github.io/content/posts/changes/index.md

 title: "Changes"
 date: 2005-10-20
 description: ""
-tags: ""
+tags: "personal"
 ---

-Many things around me was changed these days.
-I got married so I lived with my wife in my new house.
-The office that I work was moved to another city so I come to the office by bus
-In addition, I got a new job that was unusual which I had not worked on before.
+Many things around me have changed these days.
+I got married, so I now live with my wife in our new house.
+The office where I work moved to another city, so I commute by bus.
+On top of that, I started a new job — something I had never done before.

-Actually, these changes sometimes make me confuse.
-I am adapting myself to the new circumstances.
+These changes sometimes leave me a little confused, but I'm adapting myself to the new circumstances.